 Manage Work Time

-You manage your work time based on your role and union arrangement.
-Certain employees may submit timesheets and attendance.
-The University offers all employees the opportunity for flexible work arrangements with your supervisor's approval if fits into the needs of the department.
+You manage your work time based on your role, and your School or Departments decision on remote work.
+Certain employees may be required to submit timesheets and attendance.
+The University may provide employees the opportunity for flexible work arrangements with your supervisor's approval if it fits into the needs of the department.

 Hourly Officers are paid on a bi-weekly payroll schedule.